20.05.2024

 (ELEMENTS OF ECCLESIASTICAL LAW , COMPILED WITH REFERENCE TO THE SYLLABUS, THE "CONST.
 APOSTOLICAE SEDIS" OF POPE PIUS IX, THE COUNCIL OF THE VATICAN AND THE LATEST DECISIONS OF THE ROMAN CONGREGATIONS, BY REV. S. B. SMITH.
 D.D., FORMERLY PROFESSOR OF CANON LAW, AUTHOR OF "NOTES," etc., etc., FOURTH EDITION, REVISED ACCORDING TO THE ANIMADVERSIONS OF THE ROMAN CONSULTORS APPOINTED BY THE CARDINAL PREFECT OF THE PROPAGANDA, BOOK I, NEW YORK, CINCINNATI, ST. LOUIS, AND EINSIEDELN: BENZIGER BROTHERS, PRINTERS TO THE HOLY APOSTOLIC SEE, 1881, Nihil Obstat: Rev. S. G. MESSMER, S.T.P., Censor Deputatus, Imprimatur: JOANNES CARD.
 McCLOSKEY, Archiepiscopus Neo-Eboracensis, Datum Neo-Eboraci, Die 25 Martii, 1877, p.
 89, 90)

-Hence Ratzinger does not have power to designate people to receive the power of jurisdiction in the Church, since this act has a spiritual end - namely, the salvation of the soul - and, therefore, falls directly under ecclesiastical jurisdictions.
+Hence a public heretic does not have power to designate people to receive the power of jurisdiction in the Church, since this act has a spiritual end - namely, the salvation of the soul - and, therefore, falls directly under ecclesiastical jurisdictions.

 Argument 10: